Study in India

 You can also find out about the different university types by exploring the subcategories at the University Grants Commission - Central Universities.

-Despite India possessing one of the world's largest higher education systems, only eight universities (all INIs) appear in the top 500 of the QS World University Rankings 2022 (with 35 now featuring overall):
+Despite India possessing one of the world's largest higher education systems, only 11 universities appear in the top 500 of the QS World University Rankings 2024, with 45 featuring overall:

-As the pattern with these institutions suggests, India is renowned for its excellence in science, technology, engineering and mathematics (STEM) subjects.
-However, the country is also rapidly growing a reputation for providing quality programmes in business management, medicine and the arts.
+As the pattern with these institutions suggests, India is renowned for its excellence in science, technology, engineering and mathematics (STEM) subjects, but it is also rapidly gaining a reputation for quality programs in business management, medicine, and the arts.

-Unfortunately, bogus institutions are not uncommon in India.
-To avoid being duped, check the university you're considering is recognised.
-For more information, see the University Grants Commission - Fake Universities.
+Bogus universities are not uncommon in India.
+To avoid being scammed, check if the university you're considering is accredited by the University Grants Commission - Fake Universities.

 Degree courses in India

-In terms of structure and assessment, Bachelors programmes in India are similar to their UK counterparts.
-For example, they usually last for three years, with some programmes - notably those in STEM and law - lasting for four or five years.
+Bachelors programs in India are like those in the UK in terms of structure and assessment.
+For example, they typically last for three years, with some programs, such as those in STEM and law, lasting for four or five years.

 Popular courses include:

-Search Indian Bachelors degrees at Study In India - List of Institutes/Universities.
+Search Bachelors degrees at Study In India - Choose your discipline.

 Masters degrees

 Taught Masters degrees usually last for one or two years, with research programmes lasting three.
-Courses in IT, medicine and business are commonplace, with the Master of Business Administration (MBA) particularly popular.
+Courses in IT, medicine and business are commonplace, with the Master of Business Administration (MBA) becoming a popular degree due to the good employment prospects it offers.

 Masters degrees in India are broadly similar in structure to those in the UK, with typical assessment methods including essays, exams and a dissertation.

-Search Masters degrees at Study In India - List of Institutes/Universities.
+Search Masters degrees at Study In India - Choose your discipline.

 PhDs